CodeURJC-DAW-2018-19/santatecla-bibliografia-1/API.md

 ## Authentication

 The basic authentication implemented can be tested in postman using the Autorization form, showed in the image below.
+First you need to send one BAsic Auth petition, and then inherith auth from parent to use it during the session.

 ![Image of postman](https://github.com/CodeURJC-DAW-2018-19/santatecla-bibliografia-1/blob/master/assets/img/icons/CapturaPostman.PNG)